Meet Your Trainer

 Leah Bornstein

-Driven by my childhood passion with a desire to heal and transform relationships between dogs and their guardians, I received my dog training certification through Victoria Stilwell Academy (VSA), which emphasizes science-based, positive reinforcement (R+) training techniques.
-I also completed specialized training in canine aggression through Michael Shikashio's "Aggression in Dogs" program, enabling me to address complex behavioral issues.
+Driven by my childhood passion with a desire to heal and transform relationships between dogs and their guardians, I received my professional dog training certification through Victoria Stilwell Academy (VSA), which emphasizes science-based, positive reinforcement (R+) training techniques.
+I also completed specialized training in canine aggression through Michael Shikashio's "Aggression in Dogs" program, enabling me to address complex behavioral issues, such as fear, aggression, and reactivity.
 I am also a Fear-Free certified professional, trained to reduce fear, anxiety, and stress in pets during veterinary visits and other care experiences.

 With a focus on addressing the underlying needs and emotions driving your dog's behavior, I emphasize communication and understanding to enhance the bond between dogs and their guardians.
 I believe in consistency, patience, and a learning mindset to facilitate transformation in every dog-human team.